johndaudelin/POS-Portal/README.md

 Began development on January, 2017.

-Finished functionality on June, 2017.
+Finished alpha version on June, 2017.

 ## Authors